E-mail and Protected Health Information

 Appendix to Policy

-Use of e-mails to transmit PHI is discouraged.
+A patient’s e-mail address is PHI, and where research is conducted by research teams including members of the University’s hybrid entity, a research participant’s e-mail address is PHI.
+E-mailing patients or research participants involved in such research studies, or e-mailing PHI to others within the University community or beyond, is discouraged.
 E-mails are always subject to some level of security risk, can be sent to the wrong address, and can be forwarded to others who should not receive them.
 Use alternate, and more secure, forms of communication whenever possible.

 In the event you determine that e-mail of PHI is necessary, you must ensure that you meet the guidelines contained in this Appendix.

-- PHI containing information about AIDS, HIV, STDs, mental health, substance abuse and developmental disabilities should not be e-mailed unless required for patient safety.
+- PHI containing information about AIDS, HIV, STDs, mental health, substance abuse and developmental disabilities is not included, unless required for patient safety;

 - The following Confidentiality Statement is included at the bottom of the e-mail: